 Biographical and historical articles published in reputable professional journals are a reliable source of information on figures in the history of medicine.
-Although the COVID-19 pandemic has limited the accessibility of print materials in the Library stacks, the Health Sciences Library has a wide range of electronic journal subscriptions which can be accessed remotely and contain reliable peer-reviewed sources that can be used in your History of Medicine course paper.
+The Health Sciences Library has a wide range of electronic journal subscriptions which can be accessed remotely and contain reliable peer-reviewed sources that can be used in your History of Medicine course paper.
 The instructions below will guide you through searching these sources, and don't hesitate to Ask A Librarian if you have additional questions or have any difficulty accessing our electronic journal collection.

 PubMed, the National Institutes of Health database of health sciences literature, includes the ability to search for "personal name as subject."
 This will retrieve biographical and historical articles about a specific person.
 To search in this way, search for the last name and first initial followed immediately by "[ps]" in square brackets.
 For example, to search for biographical and historical articles about Sigmund Freud, enter the following: